 About the Museum

-Founded in 1908, the Museum was dedicated by Brother John Wanamaker, a prominent Philadelphia merchant who served as the first Chairman of the Library Committee.
-The Museum’s collection consists of more than 30,000 items including Brother George Washington’s Masonic Apron, which was presented to the Grand Lodge of Pennsylvania in 1829, and Brother Benjamin Franklin’s Masonic Sash, worn in 1782, when he was Venerable (Worshipful Master) of the Loge des Neuf Soeurs (Lodge of the Nine Sisters or Muses) in Paris and when he Guided Brother Voltaire.
+Founded in 1908, the museum was dedicated by Brother John Wanamaker, a prominent Philadelphia merchant who served as the first Chairman of the Library Committee.
+The museum’s collection consists of more than 30,000 items.
+Some of these include a Masonic apron thought to be made for Brother George Washington, which was presented to the Grand Lodge of Pennsylvania in 1829 by the Washington Benevolent Society of Philadelphia; a petition signed in 1808 by 11 Freemasons in St. Louis, Louisiana Territory, including the famous explorer Merriweather Lewis, applying for a warrant to open the first lodge in that city; and Brother Benjamin Franklin’s Masonic sash, worn in 1782, when he was Venerable (Worshipful Master) of the Loge des Neuf Soeurs (Lodge of the Nine Sisters or Muses) in Paris and when he guided Brother Voltaire at his induction into the Masonic fraternity.

 Masonic Artifacts in the Museum